- What is the Intending Organ Donors Visa?

 You will also need to include the necessary supporting documents with your application, including those that prove you meet the specific eligibility criteria for an Intending Organ Donors Visa.

-These may include documents outlining your own financial status, providing proof that the recipient is a citizen or permanent resident of Canada, and proof that there is adequate medical care back in your home country so that the visa officer will not suspect that you will overstay your visa in Canada.
+These may include documents outlining your own financial status, providing proof that the recipient has Canadian citizenship or is a permanent resident of Canada, and proof that there is adequate medical care back in your home country so that the visa officer will not suspect that you will overstay your visa in Canada.

 What Are the Fees and Processing Times for the Intending Organ Donors Visa?